GENERAL INFORMATION– ALL PLAYERS IN ALL SQUADS

 We have a really happy atmosphere at the FDS-West Brom Shadow Squad.
 We are all approachable coaches and our players are a credit to us all on and off the pitch.
 Please enjoy it as much as we do and relax in the knowledge that your son is doing something he loves every week in a caring and responsible environment.

 Players need to arrive in their FDS-West Brom tracksuit.
 If they are waiting for one a plain tracksuit will be fine for now.
 Players must NOT turn up in training kit under any circumstances.
 We appreciate the travel demands required, if you can lift share within your squad then that would be of great help.
 Any introductions required please ask the coaches.
+Players are required to stay behind after every fixture for their de brief, parents are not to take the players away straight after a fixture has finished, it is a very important part of development as is the preparation before kick off times – we aim for players to arrive before a fixture 45min to 1 hour prior and depart 45mins to 1 hour after the final whistle.

 When we play our home fixtures at Montsaye College, Rothwell players are expected to make their own way there.